commercetools/ui-kit/.changeset/four-eyes-deny.md

 "@commercetools-uikit/data-table": patch
 ---

-Update width type in column to be string or number.
+Update width type in column to be string.
 Remove unnecessary types.